JasonPad19/PowerBIScanner/README.md

 # PowerBI Scanner
 Build a power bi report to understand and monitor the artefact in your report.
+- How many data sources we have?
+- is it web content(URL) , sql database (Server, Database, Table/View), DocumentDB (URL, Collection, Entity)
 - How many datasets have been used in a report?
 - What are the power query scripts?
 - Do we have DAX measure? what are the DAX scripts?